DevExpGbb/vscode-ghcp-starter-kit/README.md

 ### Spec Kit

 From a GitHub/Microsoft POV we've released and Open Sourced [Spec Kit](https://speckit.org/).
 I personally see it like a scafolding generator similar to "rails generate" or other type tools for defining what your specification driven development would look like for your team.
 Taking advantage of the features we have today in AI Assisted Coding Agents like GitHub Copilot (GHCP) we can help structure, reuse and call upon prompts that are at our disposal to accomplish our work.
-Recall in the eariler ["Walk"](#walk---synchronous-local-development) section we were able to take advantage of custom prompts, custom instructions and custom chat modes?
+Recall in the eariler ["Walk"](#walk---synchronous-local-development) section we were able to take advantage of custom prompts, Custom Instructions and Custom Agents?
 Well [Spec Kit](https://speckit.org) allows us to leverage these these building blocks to help guide us and GHCP (or any other AI Coding Assistant you prefer) to develop what our project/product goals are for the current repo.

 To find out more about Spec Kit - I highly suggest giving Den Delimarsky a follow on [linkedin](https://www.linkedin.com/in/dendeli/) and on [YouTube](https://www.youtube.com/channel/UCNHIUc6KE64sUe5G0eP70aQ) if you want to keep up to date on Spec Kit as well as MCP (especially Authentication/Authorization for MCP).